Home > Blog > Croatian Harbors and Marinas Discover the CharmBlog

 The Croatian coast spent over three centuries under the Venetian Empire, from approximately 1420 to 1797.
 Unusual for occupiers, the Venetians never tried to extend their territory inland.
 They just wanted a string of harbors, for servicing their galleys, on their voyages to the East and back.

-If you arrive by early evening, you can moor up on the centuries-old quays, practically in the towns’ historical centers.
-Enjoy a sunset aperitif in the cockpit, watching locals partake in their evening promenade, then step ashore to dine out.
+If you arrive by early evening, you can moor on the centuries-old quays.
+You’ll be right next to the towns’ historical centers.
+Enjoy a sunset aperitif in the cockpit, watching locals on their evening promenade.
+Then, step ashore to dine out.

 Afterward, wander romantic cobbled alleys and steep stone stairways under a starlit sky for a magical nighttime adventure.
 The following day, have coffee as locals do, at a waterside café, before setting sail to your next destination.